-First, gather veggies like colorful peppers, mushrooms, and spinach.
-Like I mention above, you can use your favorite vegetables.
+Vegetables: Gather veggies like colorful peppers, mushrooms, and spinach.
 I’ve done this with broccoli/peppers, kale/mushrooms, and spinach/zucchini.
 Try to stick to 3-4 cups veggies total.
 Cook the veggies down with a little garlic, onion, salt, and pepper.
-Those last 4 ingredients are where all the flavor comes from, so don’t leave ’em out!
+Those last 4 ingredients are where all the flavor comes from.

-We like a little meat in the casserole, so I add sausage.
+Meat: We like a little meat in the casserole, so I add sausage.
 Kristen usually uses turkey sausage, so go ahead and use that if you prefer.
 Instead of sausage, try using ground turkey, ground beef, or ground chicken instead.
-Or use ham– or cooked shredded chicken.
-(If you use cooked shredded chicken, you do not have to brown it.)
+You can also use diced pre-cooked ham or cooked shredded chicken.
+You don’t need to pre-cook either of those options.

 Here are some items I used to make today’s recipe.